tscircuit/docs/docs/building-electronics/designing-electronics-from-scratch.md

 Sometimes you'll want to assemble the PCB yourself (or sometimes just a single component that your manufacturer doesn't have!).
 In this case, you'll need a lab setup to facilitate soldering.

+Check out our guide on [Ordering Prototypes](./ordering-prototypes.mdx) to learn more.